Guide to Visiting Taipei, Taiwan for the First Time

 2. Taiwan Mobile

 Staff at either shop will help you install the SIM card.
-As well as register the card so you’re all good to go before stepping out of the airport.
-With a working SIM card on your phone you can use map apps to pinpoint destinations and search for points of interest and places to rest and eat.
+After registering the card, you’re all set to go before leaving the airport.
+With a working SIM card on your phone, you can use map apps to pinpoint destinations and search for points of interest and places to rest and eat.

-Having internet access on your mobile phone will certainly make your first time visit to Taipei more enjoyable as you can search for directions.
+Having internet access on your mobile phone will certainly make your first visit to Taipei more enjoyable, as you can search for directions.

 Google Map Timeline

-Using google map timeline to track where I’ve been came in handy for my blog writing…
+Using Google Maps timeline to track where I’ve been came in handy for my blog writing…

-Personally, I use Google Maps Timeline to keep track of the places I’ve been to.
-Which is totally useful for me whenever I need to reference for my blog writing.
-You can turn google maps timeline on and off anytime.
+I use Google Maps Timeline to keep track of the places I’ve been to, which is helpful whenever I need to reference them for my blog writing.
+You can turn Google Maps timeline on and off anytime.

 Airport Bus or Airport Train to Taipei Main Station – Which is Better?

-Airport bus from Taoyuan Airport is comfortable but I think it’s best to get to Taipei Main Station riding the Airport MRT instead…
+Airport bus from Taoyuan Airport is comfortable, but I think it’s best to get to Taipei Main Station by riding the Airport MRT instead…

 1. Airport Bus (Kuo-Kuang Line Bus #1819 – NT$135 one-way)